Shane32/Npm.Template/README.md

   - `packagejson` can rewrite the `package.json` file with a changed setting; currently unused
   - `updateurl` changes the `package.json` file as necessary based on the active repository name and specified version number; used when publishing
 - There are GitHub CI scripts in `.github/workflows`:
   - `test.yml` executes `npm run test` and can be configured to run on different OSes or with different versions of Node.
-Currently set to Ubuntu and Node 14.
+Currently set to Ubuntu and Node 14/16/18.
+  - `build.yml` updates the package name and version via the `updateurl` tool, and then builds and publishes the package to GitHub Package Repository as a beta build.
   - `publish.yml` updates the package name and version via the `updateurl` tool, and then builds and publishes the package to GitHub Package Repository.
-- `.editorconfig`, `.eslintrc.js` and `.prettierrc.js` are used to configure editor options.
+- `.editorconfig`, `.eslintrc` are used to configure editor options.
 - Jest is used for tests; see `jest.config.js` and `config/fileTransformer.js`.
-- [pinst](https://github.com/typicode/pinst) is used to solve [a problem of husky](https://typicode.github.io/husky/#/?id=yarn-2)

 # Required tools and environment